DanielKBates/CashFlowAnalysisGH/README.md

 Continued development will bring:

--Authentication
--Emailed or pushed notifications for upcoming bills or transactions -Budgetor
--automated analytics (direct input from connected bank account)
+-Authentication, emailed or pushed notifications for upcoming bills or transactions, budgetor, automated analytics (direct input from connected bank account)